onlyquads/pan_zoom_helper/README.md

 window = pan_zoom_helper.PanZoomHelper(shotcam='your_shotcam_shape_name');
 window.show();
 ```
-Make sure to replace the 'your_shotcam_shape_name' with youre camera
+Make sure to replace the 'your_shotcam_shape_name' with your camera
 shape name